 Finally, pregnant women should be aware of back spasms caused by a condition known as piriformis syndrome.
 This is caused by the growing fetus.
 When combined with changes to the woman’s weight and pelvis, irritation of the sciatic nerve can occur.

 Avoiding sciatica is always the preferred route to success.
-But if you experience signs of sciatica, it will be necessary to find the right treatment.
+But if you experience signs of sciatica, it will be necessary to find the right chiropractic care for sciatic nerve pain.
 Orthopedic Surgery, Interventional Pain Management, Physiatry, Cardiology, Physical Therapy, Acupuncture, Functional Medicine, Chiropractic Care, Pilates, Nutrition, and Massage Therapy are some of the potential solutions.

 A successful diagnosis is the first step to finding the right treatment.
 Here at OC Wellness, our experts work with you to identify the source and severity of your sciatic nerve pain before establishing an action plan to treat the condition and prevent further problems.